‘The Talk’ Host Amanda Kloots Dances Up A Storm With Longtime Pal Purdie Baumann

 Amanda then revealed the backstory of how the two women met.

 It was her first day as a Radio City Rockette when Amanda first met Purdie.
-She said that she had been a Rockette before and she was intimidated by the more seasoned performer initially.
-She called her pal a “loud and funny” person who put everyone in their place.
+She explained that she hadn’t been a Rockette before and she was initially intimidated by the more seasoned performer.
+She called her friend a “loud and funny” person who put everyone in their place.

 Amanda wrote that Purdie had a crazy haircut, radiated confidence, and had the coolest style.

 Seventeen years later, the two are still going strong as pals.
-Through their many years of togetherness, Amanda said she learned quickly that Purdie had a heart of gold and she was not going to let her go.
+Through their many years of togetherness, Amanda noted that she learned quickly that Purdie had a heart of gold and she was not going to let her go.

-In the clip, the two women wore athletic wear as they danced together in the California sunshine.
-Both donned masks on their faces.
+In the clip, the two women sported athletic wear as they danced together in the California sunshine.
+Both wore masks on their faces.

-The matching blondes dressed as different as night and day.
-One had on a pair of joggers with a blue print and added a white cropped t-shirt, orange socks, and sneakers while the other dressed in black from head to toe, including a baseball hat.
+The matching blondes dressed as differently as night and day.
+One had on a pair of joggers with a blue print and added a white cropped t-shirt, orange socks, and sneakers, while the other dressed in black from head to toe, including a baseball cap.

-They danced together to the song “Shoota” by Playboy Carti.
+They danced to the song “Shoota” by Playboy Carti.

 Amanda’s followers were thrilled to see her so happy.